2023–2024 OLLI Northwestern

 Participation in the OLLI program is based on membership.
-Membership in OLLI allows you to join a given number of study groups in a session/semester (varies by membership level) as well as access lectures, workshops, enrichment opportunities and Northwestern benefits.
+Membership allows you to join a given number of study groups in each term (varies by membership level).
+Membership also gives you access to lectures, workshops, enrichment opportunities, and other benefits through Northwestern.

 UNUSED MEMBERSHIP BENEFITS: Refunds are NOT issued for unused membership benefits.
 If you are unsure of your plans for the year, we recommend that you purchase a half-year membership.